openwisp/openwisp-firmware-upgrader/docs/overview.rst

 .. warning::

-  This is the latest version
+  This is the stable version

 Firmware upgrade module of OpenWISP.